PedroDallaCosta/url-shortener-frontend/README.md

 Both the backend and frontend are being developed publicly from the very beginning.
 The goal is to deliver a simple, secure, and functional solution while sharing the entire development process for educational and collaborative purposes.

+🚀 An experimental version is available at: https://url-shortener.up.railway.app/

 Due to limited personal availability, progress may be gradual, but the project will be completed and maintained with care.
 Community participation is welcome at every stage.

 ## Architecture